ramalho/pydoc-br/2.7/Doc/tutorial/datastructures.rst

 Tuplas e sequências
 ===================

-We saw that lists and strings have many common properties, such as indexing and slicing operations.
-They are two examples of *sequence* data types (see :ref:`typesseq`).
-Since Python is an evolving language, other sequence data types may be added.
-There is also another standard sequence data type: the *tuple*.

 Vimos que listas e strings têm muitas propriedades em comum, como indexação e operações de fatiamento (*slicing*).
 Elas são dois exemplos de *sequências*